 The weight of the world will be lifted off your shoulders the second you remember to check on someone else.
 During trying times, give to others and meet their needs where you can.
 Helping another hurting person, heals you too.
 But when you’re only concerned with your own affairs (good or bad), that leads to hopelessness and feeling alone.
 When you realize that people need your presence, you come out of that spiral of “Me, me, me.”
 When I started reaching out to other women struggling with infertility and praying for them, I became stronger and more hopeful for myself.

 Everyone’s just as important as you are to yourself.
 Don’t think for a moment that your problems have more validation than someone else’s.
 A life spent worrying about yourself is a life wasted.
-Being too prideful to celebrate with other people or to encourage them, leads to despair, loneliness, and conflict.
+Being too prideful to celebrate with other people or to encourage them, leads to despair, loneliness, and conflict in yourself.

 Pride goeth before destruction, and a haughty spirit before a fall.
 (Proverb 16:18)

-Only by pride (self-arrogance) comes contention, but with the well-advised is wisdom.
+Only by pride (self-indulgence) comes contention, but with the well-advised is wisdom.
 (Proverbs 13:10)

 Why It’s Dangerous to Put Others First (All the Time)

-We are definitely living in a culture where self-love is over-hyped.
-Self-love is important because many women put others first all the time; they don’t have enough energy to care for themselves.
-It’s important to know how to love yourself if you want to love others in a more effective way.
+We are definitely living in a culture where self-love is overhyped.
+Self-love is important because for so long women have put others first (all the time) and they didn’t have enough energy to care for themselves.
+It’s important to know how to love yourself so you can love others in a more effective way.

 Self-love is more than skin care, massages, relaxing baths, and retail therapy.
 Self-care is also forgiving yourself, practicing emotional stability, and maintaining mental clarity.
 Without mental clarity, you wont be able to see how others need you and how you need them.
 People need your forgiveness, your compassion, and consideration—the same things you need from them.